Damon Wayans Jr.: 2011–2016: Happy Endings and New Girl

-From April 2011 to May 2013, Wayans starred as Brad Williams, one of the lead characters in the ABC comedy series Happy Endings, alongside Eliza Coupe, Elisha Cuthbert, Zachary Knighton, Adam Pally, and Casey Wilson.
-Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season on May 3, 2013.
+From April 2011 to May 2013, Wayans starred as Brad Williams, one of the lead characters in the ABC comedy series Happy Endings, for which he was nominated for a Critics Choice Television Award and two NAACP Image Awards.
+Despite critical acclaim and a cult following, the show was cancelled by ABC after concluding its third season.

-Wayans was nominated for "Best Supporting Actor in a Comedy Series" at the NAACP Image Awards and Critic's Choice Television Awards for his work on Happy Endings.

-On May 16, 2011, the Fox Network announced that it had picked up the Zooey Deschanel anchored comedy New Girl, which featured Wayans in the supporting role of Coach.
+On May 16, 2011, the Fox Network announced that it had picked up the Zooey Deschanel-anchored comedy New Girl, which featured Wayans in the supporting role of Coach.
 However, Happy Endings had already been picked up for a second season on rival network ABC.
 The producers of New Girl initially planned to recast Wayans' role, but later decided not to recast nor reshoot the pilot episode in which he appeared.
-Instead, starting with the second episode, Wayans' character was substituted with Lamorne Morris, playing the role of Winston, a former roommate who had been pursuing a professional basketball career in Latvia.
+Instead, starting with the second episode, Wayans' character was substituted with Lamorne Morris, playing the role of Winston.

 With Happy Endings cancelled after its third season, it was announced in July 2013 that Wayans would return for at least four episodes of New Girl in the upcoming third season.
 In November 2013, it was announced that Wayans would remain on the show for the rest of season 3.
 In May 2014, it was announced Wayans would return as a series regular for season four.

-In October 2018, it was announced that Wayans would be starring in a sitcom entitled Happy Together, alongside Amber Stevens West.
-It was canceled after 13 episodes, due to low ratings.
-In 2024, he starred alongside his father Damon Wayans Sr. on Poppa's House, loosely inspired by their actual life.
-It was canceled after 18 episodes due to low ratings.
+In 2014, he voiced Wasabi in the Disney animated film Big Hero 6, for which he was nominated for Outstanding Voice Performance at the Black Reel Awards.
+He also appeared in the romantic comedy film Someone Marry Barry and starred in the film Let's Be Cops alongside New Girl co-star Jake Johnson.